 On 15 December 2017, a Russian bank lost somewhere between $100,000 and $1 million US dollars after hackers sent SWIFT wire transfers abroad to Europe, Asia, and America.
 The bank was compromised (medium confidence) by a hacker group who sent malicious attachments to a number of different banks a few weeks prior.
 SWIFT was not compromised, but was used as a tool to siphon money from the compromised bank.
 The bank is going through ownership reorganization.
 Prior to this incident, it was receiving financial regulator warnings regarding its cyber security posture.

-Wapack Labs has cataloged and reported on malware targeting the financial sector in the past.
+Wapack Labs has cataloged and reported on attacks targeting banks and SWIFT in the past.
 An archive of related reporting can be found in the Red Sky Alliance portal.